team-return-to-sleep/Secure_Social_App/README.md

       *  What best describes your project:
 `Single object with fields (e.g., “Todo” with ID, name, description)`
     * Do you want to edit the schema now? `Yes`
         * This will open a file in your text editor.
-Past the following schema in the file and save.
-            ```
-            type Message @model {
-                id: ID!
-                to: String!
-                from: String!
-                payload: String!
-            }
-            ```
+In our project directory, navigate to `amplify/backend/api/Wallflower/schema.graphql` and copy over the file contents, then save
     * Return to the terminal and press `enter`
     * Type `amplify push` to make these changes present in the cloud.
 ### Modify Your GraphQL Schema
-3. Go to your AWS console and search for `AWS AppSync`.
-Select `AWS AppSync` and then select the API that you just created.
-4. Once you have selected your AppSync API, select `schema`
-5. Once on the schema page, scroll down the `schema` window and paste
+Queries.js
+* Confirm the following changes to the chatRoomUser object are present under the getUser function

     ```
-    onCreateMessageByRecipient(to: String!): Message
-        @aws_subscribe(mutations: ["createMessage"])
-    ```
-    Into  the Subscription type.
-After you do this shere should be a chunk of code that looks like this:
-    ```
+    chatRoomUser {
+    items {
+        id
+        userID
+        chatRoomID
+        chatRoom {
+            chatRoomUsers {
-    type Subscription {
+                items {
-        onCreateMessageByRecipient(to: String!): Message
-        @aws_subscribe(mutations: ["createMessage"])
-        onCreateMessage: Message
-            @aws_subscribe(mutations: ["createMessage"])
-        onUpdateMessage: Message
-            @aws_subscribe(mutations: ["updateMessage"])
-        onDeleteMessage: Message
-            @aws_subscribe(mutations: ["deleteMessage"])
+                    id
+                    chatRoomID
+                    userID
                 }
+            }
+            lastMessage {
+                id
+                createdAt
+                userID
+                chatRoomID
+                content
+                imageURL
+                updatedAt
+                hasRead
+            }
+        }
+        createdAt
+    }

     ```
-6. Then save the schema.
-7. Now export the schema: both .json and .graphql files.
-Save the files somewhere.
-9. Replace `Hobbyte/src/graphql/schema.json` with the `.json` file
-10. Replace `Hobbyte/amplify/#current-cloud-backend/api/hobbyte/build/schema.graphql` with the `.graphql` file
-11. Go to `Hobbyte/src/graphql/subscriptions.graphql` and add the following code to the top of the file:
+* Confirm the following changes to interests are present the listUser function
     ```
-    export const OnCreateMessageByRecipient = /* GraphQL */ `
-        subscription OnCreateMessageByRecipient($to: String!) {
+    Interests {
-            onCreateMessageByRecipient(to: $to) {
+	    items {
-                Id
-                to
-                from
-                payload
+	        id
+	        userID
+	        categoryName
+	        specificNames
+	        createdAt
+	        updatedAt
 	    }
-    }`;
+	    nextToken
+    }
     ```

 To send test queries, mutations, and subscriptions from AWS AppSync to AWS DynamoDB, see the **Troubleshooting** section about "Testing locally using AWS query Tab".
 There is also more documentation in this [tutorial](https://docs.aws.amazon.com/appsync/latest/devguide/quickstart-write-queries.html) "Run Queries and Mutations": .

-##### Note: in the above steps, `Hobbyte` refers to the root directory of the App
 ##### That’s it!
-You have successfully added and configured the AWS services for Sanctuary Chat!
+You have successfully added and configured the AWS services for Wallflower!
 I hope that you enjoy the code!

 ### Setting up encryption (Virgil E3Kit)